mnr/writing-wip/emdr astro/whois/whois Aeneas.md

 Aeneas Station floats 52 km above Venus from a balloon of breathable air.
 It is designed for a minimal crew (of one, as we find out later).

+It's mission is to communicate with ships on a Mars-bound slingshot around the backside of Venus.

 ## Important rooms on Aeneas

 ### Conference